myerspat/hpc_resources/resources/hpc_policy.md

 - A user may also submit a parallel job using at most 2 GPUs lasting not longer than 1 hour (for parallel testing) without notification to other users.
 - **All other jobs may not utilize more than 2 GPUs for up to 48 hours.** Additionally, you must notify other users in the `#aims-clusters` channel outlining the same information for resource notification discussed in the CPUs section.
 If you are not relying heavily on CPUs and your `nice` level is not between 0-9 then you do not need to comment on `nice` value.

 It is up to the users to ensure their tasks are following these guidelines; however, a common command for limiting GPU utilization is the `CUDA_AVAILABLE_DEVICES` environment variable.
 This variable controls which GPU the task runs on.
-For example, we can run a Python script, `my_script.py`, on GPU 1 with the following
+For example, we can run a Python script, `my_script.py`, on GPU #2 with the following (note that GPU index starts from 0 for GPU#1)
 ```sh
 CUDA_AVAILABLE_DEVICE=1 python my_script.py
 ```
+Please, note that fine-tuning Large Language Models of 7 billion parameters or more (like Falcon and LLaMA) must be done on INL HPC not on AIMS clusters, as you will likely need 4 GPUs to complete this task.
+If you can ensure your job can be done in 1-2 GPUs and within the timeframe, then follow the guidelines above.

 Users who do not follow these guidelines may have their scripts terminated by the System Admin.
-Additionally, cereal offenders may loose access to AIMS clusters.
+Additionally, cereal offenders may lose access to AIMS clusters.